Skip to main content

 Optical and Infrared Astronomy

-Research in this division spans extragalactic and galactic astronomy, with special emphases on cosmology, the large- scale structure of the universe, cosmic gamma-ray sources, clusters of galaxies, clusters of stars, the halo of our galaxy, and the formation and evolution of stars and galaxies.
-Observations are made from orbiting observatories including the Hubble Space Telescope as well as from SOFIA (the Stratospheric Observatory for Infrared Astronomy) and ground based observatories such as the MMT, Magellan, and FLWO.
-SAO/CfA astronomers were the first to uncover the large-scale structure of the distribution of galaxies in space and the acceleration of the Universe.
-Division scientists have also led the exploration of the very high energy (TeV) gamma-ray universe using atmospheric Cherenkov telescopes.
-OIR scientists are active in the development of both advanced optical and infrared instruments for existing ground-based facilities, and instruments for space like the SphereX mission, and the next generation of large optical/infrared telescopes, including the Giant Magellan Telescope (GMT).
-The GMT is a 25-m telescope with seven 8.4-m primary segments, five of which have already been cast, two of these now polished and figured to specifications.
-SAO is leading the development of two GMT instruments, the G-CLEF high dispersion/precision radial velocity spectrograph and the Acquisition, Guiding, and Wavefront control system for GMT, and is participating in the development of the GMT’s GMACS low/moderate dispersion spectrograph and its primary mirror phasing system.
+Research in the OIR Division encompasses both Galactic and extragalactic astronomy, emphasizing diverse fields including cosmology, the large-scale structure of the universe, cosmic gamma-ray sources, galaxy clusters, the Galactic halo, and the formation and evolution of stars and galaxies.
+OIR researchers typically acquire their data from both space-based observatories such as the Hubble Space Telescope and JWST, as well as ground-based observatories such as the MMT, Magellan, and FLWO.
+The OIR Division participates in the management and time allocation for all three of these ground-based facilities.
+OIR astronomers were the first to uncover the large-scale structure in the distribution of galaxies, and the acceleration of the Universe.
+Division scientists have also led the exploration of the very high energy (TeV) gamma-ray universe using atmospheric Cherenkov telescopes, such as VERITAS.
+OIR scientists are active in the development of both advanced optical and infrared instruments for existing ground-based facilities, and instruments for space.
+For example, OIR scientists are participants in SPHEREx mission (a NASA MIDEX), which will carry out an infrared all-sky spectral survey from low-Earth orbit after it launches in 2025.
+OIR members are also laying the groundwork for the next generation of extremely large optical/infrared telescopes, with a focus on the Giant Magellan Telescope (GMT).
+The GMT will be a 25-m telescope with seven 8.4-m primary segments, all of which have been cast, with three already polished and figured to specifications.
+SAO is leading the development of three GMT instruments, the G-CLEF high dispersion/precision radial velocity spectrograph, the Acquisition, Guiding, and Wavefront control system for the first light spectrograph, and GMACS, a low/moderate dispersion spectrograph along with its primary mirror phasing system.
 Division scientists are developing concepts for next generation space satellite missions.

 Research Staff